tuongphantrue/interest-rate-emailer/README.md

 outdated" badge, specifically so this one doesn't get mistaken for a current number.

-## Vietnam commercial banks (10 banks)
+## Vietnam commercial banks (10 banks, every term)

-Because the national-average deposit rate above isn't the number most people actually want, the email also has a second section with each bank's own advertised **12-month VND savings rate** (the tenor Vietnamese financial press typically uses when comparing banks), for:
+Because the national-average deposit rate above isn't the number most people actually want, the email also has a second section with each bank's own advertised savings rates — **every term the bank lists, both at-counter and online** — for:

 Vietcombank, Techcombank, BIDV, VietinBank, MB Bank, ACB, VPBank, Sacombank, HDBank, and TPBank.